-Link Exchange in SEO for 2022
+Link Exchange in SEO

 Before diving our noses deep into the how-to’s of link exchange, we have to understand it first.
 Link exchange happens between two websites that link to each other in their content.
 A couple of reasons for this exchange are:

 - They may be peers that exchanged links for SEO benefit

 - You want a backlink from them, that’s why you linked to them first

 By doing so, you’re giving your vote of confidence to them, so you can gain a backlink from them.
 At least that’s what the old method does.
 But now, reciprocal links are earned through building a relationship and adding value to the host website.

 So, does that mean that link exchange for SEO is still valid in 2023?

 Let’s look at a recent study from Ahrefs about reciprocal links.
 According to their findings, the majority of top-ranking websites have reciprocal links.
 This majority accounts for 74% out of the 140,000 random websites they crawled.

 They also found out that even if you’re not doing it intentionally, you can still have a reciprocal link to a niche website.
 This is true especially if you’re making content that’s worth linking to.

 However, link exchange is still considered an act of manipulation of Google’s algorithm.
 Search engines realized that this is not an honest vote of confidence, generally.
 It won’t lead to a penalty, but the SEO value of the reciprocal link you produce is almost negligible.